ialdabe/IXA-EHU-DBpedia-spotlight/README.md

 It is a jar containing all the necessary classes to run the dbpedia-spotlight with all the required dependencies.
 This jar is obtained with two purposes: a) to run the server, and b) to be used by other programs

-The jar is automatically copied to the bin directory of the dbpedia-spotlight.
-It will be used to run the server and to be used by other programs.
-Be careful, if you move it, be sure to change the corresponding paths.

 #### Set the indexes for the English and Spanish dumps